 - Monitor Third-Party Actions: If you hire another company to handle your email marketing, ensure they comply with the CAN-SPAM Act.

-The penalties for violating the CAN-SPAM Act can go up to $51,744 per offending email.
+The penalties for violating the CAN-SPAM Act can be up to $51,744 per offending email.
 Additional consequences include legal action, potential imprisonment for severe offenses, and damage to your brand's reputation.

 GDPR